SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_from.rst

 .. _field_delimiters:

-Supported field delimiters
+Supported Field Delimiters
 =====================================================

 Field delimiters can be one or more characters.

-Multi-character delimiters
+Multi-Character Delimiters
 ----------------------------------

 SQream DB supports multi-character field delimiters, sometimes found in non-standard files.

 A multi-character delimiter can be specified.
 For example, ``DELIMITER '%%'``, ``DELIMITER '{~}'``, etc.

-Printable characters
+Printable Characters
 -----------------------

 Any printable ASCII character (or characters) can be used as a delimiter without special syntax.
 The default CSV field delimiter is a comma (``,``).